 - Transnational disputes over borders, territories, societies, and heritages

 - Nation-state building and “ethnic cleansings” (e.g. forced population movement)

 - Transnational contestations of the past, including memories of war and its repercussions

 - The politics of peace making and reconciliation

 SUBMISSION OF ABSTRACTS

 Please include the following in your abstract (250 words maximum): name, current position and institutional affiliation, paper title, your mailing address, email, phone and fax number.
 You will be notified of acceptance by email.
 Selected papers will be considered for publication and inclusion in the conference proceedings.
 Submit a soft copy of your abstract via this email account: email@example.com at the latest by October 15, 2014.

 ACCOMMODATION AND LOCATION TRANSPORTATION

-The conference organizing committee will provide accommodation for up to three nights to paper presenters at one of premier hotels in Doha; and local transformation and hospitality during the conference period.
+The conference organizing committee will provide accommodation for up to three nights to paper presenters at one of premier hotels in Doha; and local transportation and hospitality during the conference sessions.